 Liverpool pushed Manchester City all the way in 2018-19, but their fantastic tally of 97 fell just short of helping them secure their first Premier League title.
-In fact, Liverpool’s 97-point total was the most by any team not to win an English top-flight title – no team has ever won 90+ points or won 30+ games and not lifted the English top-flight trophy before or since 2018-19.
+In fact, their total was the most by any team not to win an English top-flight title – no team has ever won 90+ points and 30+ games in a single season without lifting the English top-flight trophy before or since 2018-19.

-The Reds had the best defensive record in 2018-19, but their mean backline wasn’t enough to win them the title.
-They kept the most clean sheets (21) while only conceding 22 goals – only Arsenal in 1998-99 (17) have conceded fewer goals and failed to win the Premier League title in a season.
+The Reds had the best defensive record, but their mean backline wasn’t enough to win them the title.
+They kept the most clean sheets (21) while conceding 22 goals – only Arsenal in 1998-99 (17) have conceded fewer goals and failed to win the Premier League title in a season.

 Chelsea in 2004-05

-2004-05 saw the introduction of José Mourinho to the Premier League, as he took charge of Chelsea following back-to-back league titles in Portugal with FC Porto.
-Even more impressive was his UEFA Champions League title with the Portuguese giants only a week before his move to London.
+José Mourinho was introduced to the Premier League in 2004-05 as he took charge of Chelsea following back-to-back league titles in Portugal with FC Porto.
+Even more impressive was his UEFA Champions League success with the Portuguese giants only a week before his move to London.

-Mourinho’s first season at Chelsea saw an awesome defensive display, with both 25 clean sheets and only 15 goals conceded setting Premier League records by a team in a single season.
-The only other team to concede as few as 15 goals in an English top-flight season were Preston North End in 1888-89 (also unbeaten in that campaign), but they only played 22 matches that season.
+Mourinho’s first season at Chelsea saw an awesome defensive exhibition, with 25 clean sheets and only 15 goals conceded setting Premier League records by a team in a single season.
+The only other team to concede as few as 15 goals in an English top-flight season were Preston North End in 1888-89, but they only played 22 matches that season.

 Chelsea’s title win was their first in 50 years, while their 95-point tally was the most in an English top-flight season until Man City’s astonishing 2017-18 campaign.

-2004-05 can also be remembered for possibly the best relegation battle at the bottom of the Premier League – no side was relegated until the final day, with Southampton, Norwich City and Crystal Palace eventually losing out to West Bromwich Albion for the drop to the Championship.
+This season can also be remembered for possibly the best relegation battle the Premier League has seen – no side was relegated until the final day, with Southampton, Norwich City and Crystal Palace eventually dropping to the Championship.

 Chelsea in 2016-17, Manchester City in 2021-22

-The closest that Chelsea have got to their club record tally of 95 points in 2004-05 was in Antonio Conte’s first campaign as manager in 2016-17.
-They won the title with 93 points, which was seven ahead of his current club Tottenham Hotspur.
+The closest Chelsea have got to their club-record tally of 95 points in 2004-05 was in Antonio Conte’s first campaign as manager in 2016-17.
+They won the title with 93 points, which was seven ahead of Tottenham, who he also went on to manage.

-Spurs could count themselves unlucky in this season, with the north London club having both the best record for goals scored (86) and goals conceded (26), while losing fewer matches (four) than Chelsea (five).
+Spurs could count themselves unlucky in 2016-17, with the north London club having both the best record for goals scored (86) and goals conceded (26), while losing fewer matches (four) than Chelsea (five).